Welcome to our review of the Colugo Compact Stroller. Use this handy decision tree to decide what to do next:

 Size, weight, and ease of carrying/manipulation

 The Colugo, when folded, is small.
 It sort of accordion-collapses in thirds, into a relatively neat brick of stroller.
 Whether you’re carrying it over your shoulder, putting it in your trunk, or storing it in your small apartment, small is much appreciated.
 It’s worth noting that just because a stroller is labeled as compact, that doesn’t mean it’ll fold up super small.
-We’ve got a UPPAbaby compact stroller that’s folds in half, but is still a solid 45 inches tall when folded.
+We’ve got an UPPAbaby compact stroller that’s folds in half, but is still a solid 45 inches tall when folded.

 The size, combined with the carry strap placement and the three-second, one-handed fold makes the Colugo super easy to carry around, lift in and out of the trunk of a car, onto an airplane, or wherever your adventures take you.